just-the-docs/just-the-docs/peopleops/GUILDS_TEAMS.md

  - interactive portions are great! (ie mob coding)

 Avoid:
- - Too many "my favourite framework" talks
+ - Too many "my favourite framework" talks, unless you've used the tool yourself and want to present specific opportunities for our team.
- - focusing entirely on performance and other public information
+ - Focusing entirely on performance and other public information

 ## Cross-Functional Teams